rust-lang/rfcs/text/0000-msrv-resolver.md

 this will at least annoy people into either being somewhat compatible or removing the field.

-~~When missing, `cargo publish` could inject `package.rust-version` using the version of rustc used during publish.~~ However, this will err on the side of a higher MSRV than necessry and the only way to workaround it is to set `CARGO_BUILD_RESOLVER_PRECEDENCE=maximum` which will then lose all other protections.
+~~When missing, `cargo publish` could inject `package.rust-version` using the version of rustc used during publish.~~ However, this will err on the side of a higher MSRV than necessary and the only way to workaround it is to set `CARGO_BUILD_RESOLVER_PRECEDENCE=maximum` which will then lose all other protections.